FurryCoders/FALocalRepo/README.md

 ```

 ## Build Instructions
-This program is coded with Python 3.x in mind, Python 2.x will **NOT** work.
+This program is written with Python 3.x, Python 2.x will **NOT** work.

 To run and/or build the program you will need the following pypi modules:
 * [requests](https://github.com/requests/requests)